LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 continuing with the articles dataset we have been using so far, but feel free to use any data that is relevant to your research.

-The articles dataset is available, as before on [Figshare](https://dx.doi.org/10.6084/m9.figshare.3409471).
+The articles dataset is available, as before, on [Figshare](https://dx.doi.org/10.6084/m9.figshare.3409471).

 Download this zip file (if you haven't done so already) and extract to a suitable location.

-You will recall that this data set (in articles.csv) is a list of published articles.
+You will recall that this data set (in `articles.csv`) is a list of published articles.
 The dataset is stored as .csv (comma separated values) files and each row holds information for a single article.

 ## 2. Clean up your data and open it using Python and Pandas

 To begin, import your data file into Python using Pandas.
 Using `read.csv`, Panda's default action is to read the first row as a header row.

 Is that what we want in this case?

-If you are still having trouble importing the data as a table using Pandas, check the documentation.
-You can open the docstring in an ipython notebook using a question mark.
+If you are having trouble importing the data as a table using Pandas, check the documentation.
+You can open the docstring (the basic help documentation) in an Jupyter notebook using a question mark.
 For example:

 ~~~
 import pandas as pd